isomerpages/moe-canossacatholic/_character-formation/Student Wellbeing.md

 </center>

 <br>
-Parental consent is required when a student is referred to the School Counsellor for counselling.
-This system aims to provide timely intervention and support to address students’ social-emotional needs and help them cope and meet their academic and non-academic needs.
+Parental consent is required when a child is referred to the School Counsellor for counselling.
+This system aims to provide timely intervention and support to address children’s social-emotional needs and help them cope and meet their academic and non-academic needs.

 <br>

 <b><u>Peer Support System</u></b>

 <br>
-In CCPS, we raise our students to be Canossians who ‘Believe, Belong and Become’.
+In CCPS, we raise our children to be Canossians who ‘Believe, Belong and Become’.
 This means that no Canossian is left behind.
-We believe in the importance of a positive peer culture, where we deliberately choose peer support as an approach to build a caring and inclusive school environment and nurture a sense of belonging and well-being for all our students.
+We believe in the importance of a positive peer culture, where we deliberately choose peer support as an approach to build a caring and inclusive school environment and nurture a sense of belonging and well-being for all our children.
 <br><br>
 The following systems have been implemented:
 <br><br>